errorcodecritical/Adamastor/README.md

 - Run `node ./adamastor.js [sketchfab model url]`
 - Download results to `./output`

+[Note]: This doesn't yet work for models with animations.

 This is to serve exclusively as an example to how poorly secured Sketchfab's web viewer is.
 Use this utility at your own discretion.